Whalesucker: Morphology

+Mutualism

 The most common host of the whalesucker appears to be the blue whale.
 Chitinous material indicative of parasitic copepods or amphipods have been found in the stomachs of whalesuckers, suggesting a mutualistic relationship with their hosts.
 Off Fernando de Noronha, whalesuckers down to small (4 to 9 cm) juveniles are associated with spinner dolphins, and are likely recruited year-round from flotsam.
 The whalesuckers, no more than three to a host, usually attach to the flanks or belly of the dolphin, which may serve to minimize drag and facilitate feeding.
 When approached, they, especially small individuals, will shift to the opposite side of the host for protection.
 Whalesuckers impose a hydrodynamic cost to their host, their adhesive disks can abrade the skin, and they sometimes attach to inconvenient locations, such as near the blowhole or the genitals.
 The spinning behavior of dolphins, sharks, and other remora hosts has been proposed as a means of dislodging them.
 The whalesuckers feed on parasites and sloughed-off skin, and also forage on feces and vomit from the dolphins.

+The R. australis will stick onto blue whales and stay attached when the whale surfaces, briefly emerging from the water themselves.
+Similar to its behavior with dolphins, whalesuckers are also known to change their position when feeding off blue whales, to avoid predation.
+While eliminating parasites from the whale, the whalesucker benefits by avoiding predators.
+The chance of mating also increases through habitual migration and food availability (i.e. parasites or food droppings).

+It has been theorized that whalesuckers prefer to swim near blue whales to reduce drag, and allowing the whalesucker to stay near its host.
+The median speed of a blue whale speed hovers at about 2.1±0.5 m s−1 (7.6±1.8 km h−1) and at 3.9±0.8 m s−1 (14±2.9 km h−1), which is doubled for the remora, given its much smaller 1 m stature.
+Whalesuckers appear able to match the speed of blue whales, having the ability to skim and swim near the whale's surface before attachment.
+Using its adhesive disc, the whalesucker attaches directly behind the whale's blowhole, directly on, behind, and above the pectoral fin, and next to or behind the dorsal fin.
+This way, the whalesucker can keep itself constantly near the whale while resisting drag both while it swims freely, and when it attaches to its host.
+It has also been observed through this movement that it prefers to keep away from the ventral surface to avoid sea bird predators.